Oklahoma Farm Bureau: History

 The Oklahoma Farm Bureau was originally organized in 1942 as an independent farm organization.
 It was chartered under the laws of the state of Oklahoma on February 3, 1942, under the State's Cooperative Marketing Association Act.
 OKFB affiliated with the American Farm Bureau Federation on March 1, 1942, when the first cooperative agreement was signed between the two organizations.

 Overview

 The Oklahoma Farm Bureau is an independent, non-governmental, non-partisan voluntary organization of farmers and ranchers who associate to promote their common interests.
 Each of Oklahoma's 77 counties have their own County Farm Bureau.
 Each County level office is individually organized and chartered under the Oklahoma non-profit laws.
 Each of the organized county Farm Bureaus has a Board of Directors.
 Bylaws governing county Farm Bureaus will vary from county to county as each is a separate entity.

 Leadership

 The Oklahoma Farm Bureau is governed by a ten-member Board of Directors.
 One Director serves from each of OKFB's nine districts, while the President serves at large.
+As of 2019, the directors are as follows: